ccy/The-new-Drag-and-Drop-Component-Suite-for-Delphi/README.md

 1. Supported platforms:
 -------------------------------------------
-This version of the library has been tested with Delphi 5, Delphi 7, Delphi 2007, Delphi 2009, Delphi 2010, Delphi XE, Delphi XE2, Delphi XE3
+This version of the library has been tested with Delphi 5, Delphi 7, Delphi 2007, Delphi 2009, Delphi 2010, Delphi XE, Delphi XE2, Delphi XE3, Delphi XE4

 -------------------------------------------